wikimedia-research/canonical-data/country/README.md

 > [!NOTE]
 > Includes null values

-The country's classification in regards to regional Grantmaking committees.
+The country's region according to the classification used for Wikimedia Foundation grantmaking before July 2023.
+See [meta:Grants:Regions/Changes to funding regions in 2023-24](https://meta.wikimedia.org/wiki/Wikimedia_regions).

 ### `form_990_region`